aegilops/find_motion/README.md

 ## Data files

-This repo no longer provides the data files `coco.names`, `yolov4.weights`, `yolov4.cfg`, `yolov4-tiny.weights`, `yolov4-tiny.cfg`.
+This repo no longer directly provides the data files `coco.names`, `yolov4.weights`, `yolov4.cfg`, `yolov4-tiny.weights`, `yolov4-tiny.cfg`.

-This is because of excessive use (abuse?) of LFS bandwidth.
+This is because of excessive LFS bandwidth.
 You will need to source these files from elsewhere before installing and using the repo.

+They are currently available in a [Release of this project on GitHub](https://github.com/aegilops/find_motion/releases).

-Place them into the `find_motion/data` directory after cloning and before installing.
+Place them into the `find_motion/data` directory after cloning, and before installing.

 ## Installing

 First clone the repo and change into the directory.

-> NOTE: see above about data files that are required dependencies and do not come with this repo
+> NOTE: see above about data files that are required dependencies and are not inside this repo when you clone it

 To install as a module do `python3 -mpip install . --user` in the repo directory.
 You can run it with `find_motion` once it is installed.